microsoft/botframework-solutions/docs/_docs/overview/skills.md

 ### Experimental Skills

 These experimental Bot Framework Skills are early prototypes to help bring Skill concepts to life for demonstrations and proof-of-concepts.
-By their very nature these Skill are not complete, with only English support.
+By their very nature these Skills are not complete, with only English support.
 If you have any feedback on these Skills, please [open a new issue](https://github.com/microsoft/botframework-skills/issues/new/choose) on the Bot Framework Skills repository.

 - [Automotive]({{site.baseurl}}/skills/samples/automotive)
 - [Bing Search]({{site.baseurl}}/skills/samples/bing-search)